Loilo/jquery-sequence/README.md

 #### `ctrl.runAll()`
 Runs all remaining calls immediately.
-The promise will be resolved.
+The `ctrl.promise` will be resolved.

 #### `ctrl.cancel()`
 Puts the execution on hold and clears the sequence queue.
-The promise will be rejected.
+The `ctrl.promise` will be rejected.

 #### `ctrl.reset()`
 Resets the sequence and removes all promise handlers.
 Be aware that the changes made by the previous sequence calls naturally can't be reverted by this.